 Ahhh, sleep.
 Sweet sleep.
 I drifted off to the soothing sounds of a jackhammer.
 They’re doing construction at the Torino Hut.
 24-7 construction.
 I’ve long thought of loading my music player with tracks of peaceful sounds like waves gently crashing, the pitter-patter of rain, or birds chirping on a beautiful spring morning.
 Or maybe a jackhammer.

 At 5 a.m.
-I dragged my groggy ass out of the bunk, stumbled down the stairs to the barely passable breakfast (but with a huge cup of coffee, thank Baby Jesus), and Janet Bergman and I walked the leisurely hour-or-so across the glacier to the base of the Grand Capucin, a spectacular spire on the Mont Blanc massif.
-Janet was in Cham for the same reason as me – we’re on Polartec’s Athlete Advisory Board, and this year’s meeting was in Chamonix.
+I dragged my groggy ass out of the bunk, stumbled down the stairs to the barely passable breakfast (but with a huge cup of coffee, thankfully), and Janet Bergman and I made the leisurely hour-or-so walk across the glacier to the base of the Grand Capucin, a spectacular spire on the Mont Blanc massif.
+Janet was in Cham for the same reason as me—we’re on Polartec’s Athlete Advisory Board, and this year’s meeting was in Chamonix.
 Devastating, I know.
 She was en-route to India, where she’s meeting some friends and her husband, also a friend of mine, Freddie Wilkinson, for an expedition.
 Me, I’d just slaved away for a couple of months with work, including shipping the American Alpine Journal, hopped a plane and asked them to book my return for two weeks after the meeting’s end.
 Perfect timing, too, as I’d just gotten cleared to return to the mountains following my last round of surgeries.
 Sweeeeet.

 To be sure, I know that I’m a lucky guy and I’m grateful for everything.
 Every loss reminds me even more.
 I just miss good sleep.
 For better and for worse, for me everything’s better when climbing.
 I swear to god the world literally looks brighter to me when I’m climbing.
-A couple of months ago, on my first day climbing outside after the last three surgeries (of six), though I pulled on a draw on my first route and fell on the second – both 5.9 sport routes and both on top-rope (thus bringing the decidedly un-bright thoughts of “I suck.
-I am most definitely the worst climber on the planet.”) – the skyline literally looked sharper, more vibrant, than it had in seven months.
-As if I’d been wearing smudgy sunglasses and just adapting to the view.
+A couple of months ago, on my first day climbing outside after the last three surgeries (of six), though I pulled on a draw on my first route and fell on the second—both 5.9 sport routes and both on top-rope (thus bringing the decidedly unbright thoughts of “I suck.
+I am most definitely the worst climber on the planet.”)—the skyline literally looked sharper, more vibrant, than it had in seven months.
+As if I’d been wearing smudgy sunglasses and was just adapting to the view.
 For days afterward I glowed.
-It’s the blessing and the curse of something you so love: when you have it, everything is sharper, brighter, better, your mind quieter and your thoughts clearer.
+It’s the blessing and the curse of something you so love.
+When you have it, everything is sharper, brighter, better, your mind quieter and your thoughts clearer.
 But you can lose it all so fast.
 And then what?
 I know, I know, there’s more to life than climbing, and I worked on those things.
 I truly did.
 But damn, none of them are as good.
 Not to me.

 Damn that incessant internal narrator.
 Just doesn’t shut up sometimes.